Gellybean/Mathfinder-Bot/eval.md

 ![eval](https://user-images.githubusercontent.com/10622391/192175963-8b599fc7-f4c0-4a7c-98d0-2c892625790d.jpg)

-Simple, but also useless in the conext of RPGs.
-Let's say you want to "roll" a d20.
+Simple, but not very useful.
+Here's how you "roll" a d20.

 this